RyanNazario0357/password-generator/README.md

-# Password Generator Starter Code
+# Password Generator
+This website allows you to generate your own password with specific criteria you choose.